callstack/byorg-ai/docs/src/docs/integrations/discord-usage.md

-# Usage
+# Integrating with Discord

-In byorg we also implemented functions that integrate your app with Discord.
-To use it you just need to use the `createDiscordApp` function, and pass it byorg app instance.
+Byorg provides built-in functionality to integrate your application with Discord.
+To set this up, use the `createDiscordApp` function and provide the necessary parameters.

 ## Endpoint mode